 But really, all you need to know is this:

 Allbirds was founded in 2014 by a couple of guys: Joseph Zwillinger and Tim Brown.
-Who, to our knowledge, are still at the company today.
+They, to our knowledge, are still at the company today.
 This is important because the founder’s vision is still intact and not overrun by some new head honcho.
 I’m willing to bet that Joseph and Tim are incredibly passionate about their brand and want to put their best foot forward (pun intended) with each product they make.

 Beyond having their original founders still involved, do know that Allbirds appears to be a pretty damn decent brand from a social and eco-friendly perspective.
 As a Certified B Corp, just like Ursa Major we recently reviewed, they “meet the highest standards of verified social and environmental performance, transparency, and accountability” (source).